Objdump

 objdump is a command-line program for displaying various information about object files on Unix-like operating systems.
 For instance, it can be used as a disassembler to view an executable in assembly form.
 It is part of the GNU Binutils for fine-grained control over executables and other binary data. objdump uses the BFD library to read the contents of object files.
 Similar utilities are Borland TDUMP, Microsoft DUMPBIN and readelf.

-Note that on certain platforms (e.g. macOS), the objdump binary may actually be a link to llvm's objdump, with different command-line options and behavior.
+On certain platforms (e.g. macOS), the objdump binary may actually be a link to LLVM's objdump, with different command-line options and behavior. otool and nm perform analogous functions for Mach-O files.